nadeemlab/SPT/README.md

 cd spatial_analysis_toolbox/tests
 ./test_proximity_pipeline.sh
 ```
-A spreadsheet should be created in `output/` with some statistical test results on example data.
+A spreadsheet would be created in `output/` with some statistical test results on example data.

 # Platform